-Saturday, May 16th, the Roosevelt Island Farmers Market reopened after a long coronavirus layoff.
+Saturday, May 16th, 2020, the Roosevelt Island Farmers Market reopened after a long coronavirus layoff.
 Delicious, healthy foods returned under well thought out and safe conditions.
-And now, RIOC acknowledges the market will relocate for winter on the first Saturday in November.
+The market relocated for winter under the Motorgate helix, but now, it’s spring.
+And the market returns to Good Shepherd Plaza.